-- · After initialization, route1 is allocated trunk groups 1 and 2. - After initialization, route 3 is allocated trunk group 1 (route for remote alarming). - With Mitel 415/430 all routes are allocated numbers from 170 upwards in the numbering plan. - On the Mitel 470 system the first 24 routes are allocated numbers from 170 upwards in the numbering plan.
+- After initialization, route1 is allocated trunk groups 1 and 2. - After initialization, route 3 is allocated trunk group 1 (route for remote alarming). - Depending on the communication server a certain number of routes are allocated numbers from 170 upwards in the numbering plan.